Dropshipping SEO: The Biggest Growth Lever in Your Store

 SEO For Dropshipping

-And the best part is that the visitors who come from organic search are interested in what you’re selling.
-SEO targets potential customers right when they’re looking for your products, so you tap into existing demand.
-That can bring you great sales results.
+Search engine optimization targets potential customers right when they’re looking for your products, so you tap into existing demand.
+That can bring you great sales results – and it’s the most effective marketing strategy or high ticket dropshipping.

 Watch the Video or Listen to the Podcast

 When dropshippers climb the ranks of search results, it’s no accident.
-Here are the foundational practices of SEO that every high ticket dropshipping business owner needs to know.
+The foundational practices of SEO fall into three categories (in order of importance): technical SEO, on-page SEO, and off-page SEO.

 Dropshipping Keyword Research

-Keyword research is a crucial aspect of Ecommerce.
+Keyword research is a crucial aspect of any Ecommerce business.
 The right research will shed light on the search intent of potential customers and tell you exactly what people are typing into Google when they’re looking for the items you sell.

 There are plenty of paid keyword research tools, but you can get pretty far with the free ones – so use them before signing up for an expensive platform.